 The Best Meditation Techniques For Stress Relief

 All of these meditation techniques help with stress.
 Try each one to find the best meditation technique for you.
-And you can always try more meditations with my article on the top 31 different ways of meditating.

 1: Mindfulness for worry

 Arguably the very best meditation for stress relief is mindfulness.

 Mindfulness is the simply practice of being consciously aware and non-judgmental.
 It is about seeing things for what they are.
 So when we practice mindfulness meditation for stress, we simply observe stress for what it is: an emotion with physical sensations.